University of Leeds accommodation: Ellerslie Global Residence

 Ellerslie Global Residence (53.8075°N 1.5590°W), located on Lyddon Terrace, LS2 9LQ, is a set of 3 refurbished Victorian houses on campus.
 It has a total of 97 bedrooms.
 Ellerslie is a fully catered hall but also provides cooking facilities for students to make snacks.

 Lyddon Hall

 Lyddon Hall (53.8062°N 1.5569°W), located on Virginia Road, LS2 9JW, is a refurbished brick building comprising the original Virginia Cottage built in 1826 and a larger residential wing completed in 1892.
 This was the home of Sir Clifford Allbutt, inventor of the clinical thermometer.
 It is situated in the middle of the campus and is the university's oldest hall of residence.
 The hall contains 145 rooms, and 113 of these study bedrooms have a washbasin but share a shower and toilet with a neighbour.

 Self-catered

+In addition to the purely self-catered halls given here, self-catered accommodation is also available at the Charles Morris and Devonshire halls listed above under 'catered'.

+Blenheim Point

+Blenheim Point is a postgraduate residence run in partnership with Harrison.

+Carlton Hill

+Carlton Hill is run in partnership with Unipol.

 Central Village

 Central Village (53.8039°N 1.5502°W), new in 2013–14, is run in partnership with Downing Developments.
 It has 943 single en suite rooms and 36 studio apartments, suitable for two persons sharing.